Investigation of iHeartMedia, Inc. (IHRT) Announced by Holzer & Holzer, LLC

-/EIN News/ -- ATLANTA, March 30, 2023 (GLOBE NEWSWIRE) -- Holzer & Holzer, LLC is investigating whether iHeartMedia, Inc. (“iHeartMedia” or the “Company”) (NASDAQ: IHRT) complied with federal securities laws.
-On March 28, 2023, Bank of America downgraded iHeartMedia stock to neutral, reasoning that “[a]bsent a significant re-acceleration in the macro environment or IHRT’s fundamentals, we do not believe IHRT will generate a substantial enough amount of free cash flow to effectively de-lever the balance sheet.”
-Following this news, the price of the Company’s stock dropped.
+ATLANTA, March 30, 2023 (GLOBE NEWSWIRE) -- Holzer & Holzer, LLC is investigating whether iHeartMedia, Inc. ("iHeartMedia" or the "Company") IHRT complied with federal securities laws.
+On March 28, 2023, Bank of America downgraded iHeartMedia stock to neutral, reasoning that "[a]bsent a significant re-acceleration in the macro environment or IHRT's fundamentals, we do not believe IHRT will generate a substantial enough amount of free cash flow to effectively de-lever the balance sheet."
+Following this news, the price of the Company's stock dropped.

 If you purchased iHeartMedia stock and suffered a loss on that investment, you are encouraged to contact Corey Holzer, Esq. at cholzer@holzerlaw.com or Joshua Karr, Esq. at jkarr@holzerlaw.com, call our toll-free number at (888) 508-6832, or visit our website at https://holzerlaw.com/case/iheartmedia/ discuss your legal rights.